 6.2 Penalty surcharge

 Passengers who are checked and found to have a ticket that was invalid prior to commencement of travel are obligated to pay a penalty surcharge.
 The term commenced travel means that the passenger is on board the means of transport or inside the control zone.
+People without a valid ticket can also be charged an additional fee when they get out of the means of transport.
+The rule applies in periods where, as a result of infection control measures, there is a requirement for distance between passengers and staff.

 The penalty surcharges are approved by the Norwegian Ministry of Transport and Communications. .